joan-gerard/lamp-ecommerce-devops-project/README.md

 ## Notes

-The course uses CentOS but this project uses Ubuntu, which is more representative of modern cloud server environments.
-The LAMP stack setup is identical — only the package manager and service names differ.
+Ubuntu was chosen over CentOS as it is more representative of modern cloud server environments.
+The LAMP stack setup is identical across both distributions — only the package manager and service names differ.